Ryan Bounds: Failed nomination to U.S. Court of Appeals

 Prior to his nomination, Bounds did not disclose controversial columns written by him in The Stanford Review about campus sexual assault, workers' rights, ethnic minorities and gender discrimination to the Oregon judicial selection committee convened by the state's congressional delegation.
 Bounds said he was instructed to provide only material dating back to law school to the selection committee by a staffer of Senator Ron Wyden, who had helped to convene the commission.
 He did, however, provide those writings to the Senate Committee on the Judiciary.
 Subsequent to public disclosure of Bounds' college writings, five of the seven members of the Oregon selection committee indicated that had they seen those writings, they would not have recommended Bounds as a candidate for the vacancy.
 During his confirmation hearing, Bounds apologized for the writings, saying "I share the concerns of many that the rhetoric I used in debating campus politics back in the early '90s on Stanford's campus was often overheated, overbroad" and that his views were "not as respectful" as they should have been.
-Senator Ron Wyden said he didn't believe in the sincerity of Bounds' apology, feeling it was intended only to secure his confirmation.
+Wyden said he did not believe in the sincerity of Bounds' apology, feeling it was intended only to secure his confirmation.
 "Nominees for the federal bench must be held to a higher standard," he said.

 On May 9, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
-On June 7, 2018, his nomination was reported out of committee by an 11–10 party-line vote.
-On July 18, 2018, the Senate voted 50–49 to invoke cloture on his nomination.
+On June 7, 2018, his nomination was reported out of committee by an 11–10 vote.
+On July 18, 2018, the United States Senate invoked cloture on his nomination by a 50–49 vote.
 On July 19, 2018, Senate Majority Leader Mitch McConnell announced that Bounds's nomination would be withdrawn after Senator Tim Scott, a Republican, announced he could not support the nomination with the information he had at that point; Scott's stance left Bounds's nomination short of the number of votes needed for confirmation.
-On July 24, 2018, the Bounds nomination was officially withdrawn.
+On July 24, 2018, Bounds' nomination was officially withdrawn.